AUTONOMOUSc CMS Documentation

 • Step 3: Review the first suggested improvement in hosted preview and publish the version you trust.

-• Step 5: Add WordPress handoff, schedules, or slower automation after the first live improvement is already working.
+• Step 5: Open SEO, schedules, or slower automation after the WordPress-facing flow is already working.

 Best first setup: aim for one live page, one published change, and one calm weekly rhythm.
 Once that feels stable, repeat the same workflow on more pages or more sites.